 Helen has a busy commercial and civil fraud practice with an increasing amount of work with a cross-border element.
 She has particular knowledge of cryptocurrency disputes and the particular issues arising in connection with these disputes over digital assets.

 A £5m claim by a US company against an English company with high profile and high value IP rights concerning breach of warranty, breach of fiduciary duty and the fraudulent dissipation of monies (led by Aidan Casey QC)

-A multi-party fraud action said to arise out of the misappropriation of luxury cars worth c£1.5m at a prominent London hotel and their unauthorised transfer to Switzerland
+A multi-party fraud action said to arise out of the misappropriation of luxury cars worth c£1.5m at a prominent London hotel and their unauthorised transfer to Switzerland (sole counsel).

 Advising upon force majeure construction issues in light of Covid-19 in the context of a substantial long-lease of equipment in the Bahamas.